 In year five of the program, students will complete their remaining medical school Core Clerkships, elective credits, and required non-clinical courses as well as the remaining Tuck elective credits required for graduation.
 This year allows students to integrate the medical and business experiences of the previous four years and apply them to areas of their own special interest.
 Students should remember to plan ahead for the residency interview season, which occurs sometime during the late fall or winter of this year depending on the chosen specialty.

-Most students spend the fall term of the fifth year at Tuck, the winter term on the residency interview trail and completing the final required non-clinical medical school coursework, and the spring term at Tuck.
+In their second year, MD/MBAs must take a minimum of 6 Tuck elective credits in each of the fall and spring terms, and must earn at least 13.5 Tuck elective credits during their second year.
+If an MD/MBA student takes 6 credits in the fall, they must take 7.5 in the spring, and vice versa.
+Students spend the fall term of the fifth year at Tuck, the winter term on the residency interview trail and completing the final required non-clinical medical school coursework, and the spring term at Tuck.

 5 Year Plan vs. 6 Year Plan